it-native/ssh-ca/README.md

 This repo should be a knowledge base for everything I know and should know about a SSH certificate authority.
 Hence, the following should be included, should I be motivated some time...

 -   Commands I found helpful
--   Principals - How I use them and how they _should_ be used
 -   Description what the script does
 -   Setup - Create SSH CA key, serial
 -   Ansible!